kobinabrandon/kobinabrandon/README.md

    -  a language translator which is based on a transformer model built from sratch using Pytorch.

 ### Current Learning Objectives
-- Learn about neural network architectures such as various GANs and transformers, and use them to make stuff.
+- Learn about various GANs, ConvNets, and transformers, and use them to make stuff.
 - Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers.